AwesomeCronk/ACP/README.md

 More info soon!

 ### Installing packages:
 Different package types will determine where they should be installed and how.
-You can create package types and
+You can create package types and assign installation locations for them.